nuskirk/tweettulator-fe/README.md

+- I use create-react-app with typescript template to provision the application.
 - I use TailwindCSS to build the UI for the whole app, React Router V6 to handle navigate in app
 - I only use React Context and React Hook to share state across components instead of Redux
 - The project structure is described as below